tikv/website/content/docs/3.0/tasks/best-practices/pd-scheduling.md

 - The load of some nodes is significantly higher than that of other nodes from TiKV-related metrics, which becomes the bottleneck of the whole system.
 Currently, PD counts hotspots through traffic analysis only, so it is possible that PD fails to identify hotspots in certain scenarios.
 For example, when there are intensive point lookup requests for some regions, it might not be obvious to detect in traffic, but still the high QPS might lead to bottlenecks in key modules.

     **Solutions**: Firstly, locate the table where hot regions are formed based on the specific business.
 Then add a `scatter-range-scheduler` scheduler to make all regions of this table evenly distributed.
-TiDB also provides an interface in its HTTP API to simplify this operation.
-Refer to [TiDB HTTP API](https://github.com/pingcap/tidb/blob/master/docs/tidb_http_api.md) for more details.
+You can simplify this operation by using [HTTP API](https://github.com/pingcap/tidb/blob/master/docs/tidb_http_api.md).

 ### Region merge is slow